Information for First-Year Students

 Mathematics embodies the spirit of the liberal arts.
 Mathematics is an art, a pure science, a language and an analytical tool for the natural and social sciences.
+Statistics is becoming increasingly important in analyzing data in many fields, from biology to computer science to economics.
 The first-year mathematics curriculum is deliberately flexible.
 Our intent is to provide appropriate entry points whatever a student's level of preparation.

-Most first-year students will begin with a course in our calculus sequence:
+Most first-year students who take a mathematics course will begin in the calculus sequence:

 Math 101: Calculus with Problem Solving.
 This course provides an introduction to the two fundamental notions of calculus: the derivative and the integral.
 The five days a week meeting format allows for review of pre-calculus topics as needed.
-Admission to Math 101 is by placement via Carleton Placement Exam #1 (CP#1) only.
-After completion of Math 101 students may enter Math 121.
+Admission to Math 101 is by placement via Carleton Placement Exam #1 only.
+After completion of Math 101, students may take Math 121.

 Math 111: Calculus 1.
 A first introduction to the calculus that develops the derivative and the integral.
 Designed for students with little or no previous exposure to calculus.
-Placement is through CP#1 or CP#2.
-Upon successful completion of Math 111 students may enter Math 121.
+Upon successful completion of Math 111, students may take Math 120.

 Math 120: Calculus 2.
 Inverse functions, integration by parts, improper integrals, modeling with differential equations, vectors, calculus of functions of two independent variables including directional derivatives and double integrals, Lagrange multipliers.
 Upon successful completion of Math 120, students may take Math 210.

 Math 210: Calculus 3.
 Vectors, curves, calculus of functions of three independent variables, including directional derivatives and triple integrals, cylindrical and spherical coordinates, line integrals, Green's theorem, sequences and series, power series, Taylor series.
 (Not open to students who have already received credit for Math 211.)